as641651/Relative-Performance/README.md

 ### Parameters

    T:  Number of repetition of the Sort Function

    M:  Number of bootstrap iterations in the Compare function

-K:  Bootstrap sample size
+   K:  Bootstrap sample size in the Compare function

    t: Comparison threshold

 ### Usage
 Example